kbaggen/Cheapfathers-Bubble-Logger/README.md

 # Cheapfathers-Bubble-logger!
 A ferment Logger/controller, measuring "Temperature and Sound detection of CO2 bubbles" for NodeMCU (ESP8266).
+The software give an indicative SG estrimate based on S-airlock is used with a precise set amount of water!
 Facebook group:
 https://www.facebook.com/groups/2176394599141882/